UMCarpentries/intro-curriculum-r/_episodes/03-intro-git-github.md

 Let's start by sharing the changes we've made to our current project with the world.
-Log in to GitHub, then click on the icon in the top right corner to create a new repository called `umswc-project`.
+Log in to GitHub, then click on the icon in the top right corner to create a new repository called `un-report`.

 ![Creating a Repository on GitHub (Step 1)](../fig/git/github-create-repo-01.png)

-Name your repository `umswc-project` and then click `Create Repository`.
+Name your repository `un-report` and then click `Create Repository`.

 Note: Since this repository will be connected to a local repository, it needs to be empty.
 Leave "Initialize this repository with a README" unchecked, and keep "None" as options for both "Add